dnykidd-jc/thePrivatePolicy/README.md

 Effective Date: 28/05/2025

-This Privacy Policy explains how our Chrome Extension GUDS handles user data.
+This Privacy Policy explains how our Chrome Extension handles user data.

 Information Collection